enigodupont/scripts/eniworks/README.md

 sudo ./flatcar-config.sh worker
 ```

+## jails

+### cups-jail.sh

+This script will bootstrap a printer manager server.

-## toolbox-jail.sh
+### toolbox-jail.sh

 This script is the bootstrap for my toolbox jail.

 Toolbox is a multi-purpose node that handles ldap, mail, and my database.

-I've decided to run it as a jail inside truenas as my NAS is my most stable machine and running it locally makes it easy to back up.
+I've decided to run it as a jail inside TrueNAS as my NAS is my most stable machine and running it locally makes it easy to back up.